About the Game Changer Challenge

 Step 6: Grand final

-20 teams will participate in the grand final event hosted at the department's Parramatta office in Term 4, Week 4.
+20 teams participated in the grand final event hosted at the department's Parramatta office in Term 4, Week 4.

-The grand final is where teams will create and finalise their prototype and present their solutions to judges and industry partners at the Ideas Expo.
+At the grand final teams create and finalise their prototype and present their solutions to judges and industry partners at the Ideas Expo.

 Video: Teacher experience at GCC 2023 (duration 1:36)